isabella232/katacoda-scenarios/managing-docker/step05-filebeat.md

 ### Start Filebeat

 Before you start Filebeat, have a look at the configuration.
-The hints based autodiscover feature is enabled by uncommenting a few lines of the filebeat.yml, so we will bind mount it in the Docker run command.
+The hints based autodiscover feature is enabled by uncommenting a few lines of the filebeat.yml.
+The grep command below will show the lines.
+The full file is in the dir `/root/course/` if you want to look at it in the terminal. filebeat.yml is mounted by the Docker run command.
 Use grep to see the lines that enable hints based autodiscover:

 `grep -A4 filebeat.autodiscover course/filebeat.yml`{{execute HOST1}}